WWBN/AVideo/README.md

 # AVideo Platform Open-Source Project
-AVideo Platform is A Video Platform open-source project with over 900 developers, and over 4000 broadcast network sites world wide.
+A Video Platform open-source project has over 900 developers, and over 4000 AVideo Platform instances world wide.
 Some of the largest brands in the world use the AVideo Platform to manage and distribute their media assets.
 Because of the remarkable flexibility of the platform, each of our customers uses our platform in a slightly different way, to address their particular needs and deliver solid targeted value to their organization.

 The AVideo Platform Plugin Design allows you to get exactly the solution that addresses your needs today, while ensuring that your Broadcast Network implementation can grow and expand with you as your needs evolve.